-The EIS are multi-disciplinary technical studies so they need to be prepared by qualified professional teams in various areas properly covering the requirements of the technical, environmental and social components of EIS.
+The EIS are multi-disciplinary technical studies so they need to be prepared by qualified professional teams in various academic areas properly covering the requirements of the technical, environmental and social components of EIA.
 In that respect, this registry is an instrument that contributes to increasing the quality of EIS.

-Assigning this Registry to an agency that will concentrate the records from various sectors constitutes progress in the modernization and improvement in environmental impact assessment, given that the requirements and standards required for environmental consulting firms are intended to improve the quality of EIS.
-Furthermore, it is important to state that the role assigned to the Agency for Environmental Assessment and Enforcement (OEFA for its abbreviation in Spanish) is very significant for the enforcement of the obligations of environmental consulting firms and the professionals who make it up.
+Assigning this Registry to Senace that will concentrate the records from various sectors constitutes progress in the modernization and improvement in EIA.
+Furthermore, it is important to state that the role assigned to the Agency for Environmental Enforcement (OEFA for its abbreviation in Spanish) is very significant for the enforcement of the obligations of environmental consulting firms and the professionals who make it up.